Sitting for prolonged periods and a sedentary lifestyle are causing the anterior pelvic tilt to become a growing issue.

 2. Stretches to Fix Anterior Pelvic Tilt

-After foam rolling and releasing the tight muscles, you can now move onto stretching them.
+After foam rolling and massaging out the tight muscles, you can now move on to stretching them.

 Hip Flexor Stretch